7 Common Plumbing Issues, And How To Avoid Them

 Flushing objects down the toilet is one of the quickest ways to clog your pipes.
 Only human waste and toilet paper should go down the loo.
 Everything else, from feminine hygiene products to wipes and diapers, should be disposed of in the trash.

-Have a trashcan next to the toilet, so you’re less likely to make this mistake.
+Having a trashcan next to the toilet makes you less likely to make this mistake.

 The Pipes Are Old